Debojit-D/arora_summer_school/README.md

 🛡️ **Safety Constraint**:
 By default, angular velocity control is **disabled** in the IK solver to protect robot cable winding.
-You may optionally **enable angular components** for if the tasks demand so but do check that the gripper wire doesn't get entangled.
+You may optionally **enable angular components** if the tasks demand so but ensure safe operation.

 📦 **Starter Template**:
 Begin by editing `03_trajectory_tracking_student_template.py`.